Future of TV Briefing: The 2023 glossary

 The future of TV, defined

-A year ago, we published a glossary of key terms that people in the TV, streaming and digital video industry use and, often, misuse.
-A year later, many of those terms continue to be used and, unfortunately, misused.
-So we are republishing the guide — with a few new additions for 2022 — that seek to head off any future confusion in conversations about the Future of TV.
+It’s been two years since we started publishing a glossary of key terms that people in the TV, streaming and digital video industry use and, often, misuse, and they’re still all-too-often misusing them.
+Meanwhile, more terms continue to pop up that can confound even industry insiders.
+So here we are again republishing the guide with some more additions in hopes of clarifying future conversations about the Future of TV.

 What it stands for: Connected TV